kabirkbr/digitalWoVnotes/_posts/2015-05-02-interiority_and_exteriority.markdown

 * The first interpretation sees relations of interiority as something inherent that define the identity of the sub-system in question (i.e. *logically necessary*) and the relations of exteriority as emergent during co-evolution with other subsystems (i.e. *contingently obligatory*)[^1].

-* The second interpretation can be seen as a 'topological simplification' of the first  - the relations of interiority are 'inside' the system under analysis and the relations of exteriority are 'outside'.
+* The second interpretation can be seen as a 'topological simplification' of the first  - the relations of interiority are 'inside' the analyzed system and the relations of exteriority are 'outside'.
 For example, organs and relations among them are internal to the organism in a sense, that these relations do not cross the boundary of the organism (except in case of organ transplantation).

 Simondon [^2] and Merleau-Ponty [^3] maintain that interiority and exteriority form a continuum rather than dichotomy.
 From the developmental perspective the distinction between relations of interioty and exteriority are fluid: